qihangsun98/searching-Maass/README.md

 # searching-Maass
-Numerical searching result in a database by Andrei Seymour-Howell
+This is the numerical searching result in a database by Andrei Seymour-Howell.
+Please download the .zip file.

 I searched among all the .txt files in the database "Dataset of Maass forms of squarefree level computed via the Trace Formula" given by Andrei Seymour-Howell (link: https://zenodo.org/record/7105773).